mdavids/rfc/content/draft-davids-forsalereg-16.md

 Note: References to a URI in this document also encompass IRIs [@!RFC3987].

 ### fval {#fvalpar}
-This content tag is intended to contain human-readable and machine-parseable text that explicitly indicates an asking price in a certain currency.
+This content tag is intended to contain human-readable and machine-parsable text that explicitly indicates an asking price in a certain currency.

-Price information is commonly published by domain sellers; the "fval=" content tag provides a structured format for this purpose, enabling reliable machine parsing and reducing ambiguity compared to embedding prices in free-form "ftxt=" content tags.
+Price information is commonly published by domain sellers.
+The "fval=" content tag provides a structured format for this purpose, enabling reliable machine parsing and reducing ambiguity compared to embedding prices in free-form "ftxt=" content tags.
 For example: